ExtremeAddons/extreme_pbr_docs/docs/updates_log.rst

 - **Fix: Re-Project Problem**

-    When you add a Module for painting, an UV layer is automatically created, but it was not projected with the smart projection, the painting worked correctly but when you pressed 'Re-Prokect' the UV map was projected for the first time damaging the mapping of the current painting even if right, now this is solved by an initial projection equal to that which is carried out using the 'Re-Project' button so as not to confuse.
+    When you add a Module for painting, an UV layer is automatically created, but it was not projected with the smart projection, the painting worked correctly but when you pressed 'Re-Project' the UV map was projected for the first time damaging the mapping of the current painting even if right, now this is solved by an initial projection equal to that which is carried out using the 'Re-Project' button so as not to confuse.
 Note: The 'Re-Project' button was created to re-project the UV mapping in case you modify the object in use, this does a correct projection, but breaks the painting (Expected behavior) use with caution!

 - **Anti: Crash improved**